 Salt – enhances the flavor while balancing out the sweetness.

-Almond Bark/Candy Coating be sure to read labels to make sure the bark or candy coating is peanut and tree nut-free.
-I prefer to use an almond bark candy coating so the chocolate holds up better.
+Candy Coating – be sure to read labels to make sure the bark or candy coating is peanut and tree nut-free.
+I prefer to use an candy coating so the chocolate holds up better.
 If you prefer to use chocolate chips, add a little vegetable shortening while melting so it becomes smooth and easier to work with.

 Tools Needed

-Cookie Sheet – place dipped candies onto a cookie sheet lined with a baking mat or parchment paper so the candy can dry.
+Cookie Sheet – place dipped candies onto a cookie sheet lined with a silicone baking mat or parchment paper so the candy can dry (and for easy clean-up).

 Cookie Scoop – use a medium cookie scoop to ensure the filling is the same size throughout.